Kylecon15/Numerical_Methods_Algorithms/LU Factor/README.md

 ## LU Factorization
-* The function luFactor determines the LU Factorization of a square matrix
+* The function "luFactor" determines the LU Factorization of a square matrix
 * By using partial pivoting and decomposition we can find the lower and upper triangular matrices
 * First we check to see if the given matrix is square
 * Then we iterate for every value we need to find depending on how big the matrix is, and pivot when it's only necessary